Yohannesburg129/Johann_Portfolio/README.md

 3. **Netflix EDA & Visualization:** Analyze the data and generate insights that could help Netflix in deciding which type of shows/movies to produce and how they can grow the business in different countries.

-4. **Twitter Sentiment Analysis**: Twitter is an online Social Media Platform where people share their their though as tweets.
-It is observed that some people misuse it to tweet hateful content.
-Twitter is trying to tackle this problem and we shall help it by creating a strong NLP based-classifier model to distinguish the negative tweets & block such tweets.
-Can you build a strong classifier model to predict the same?

 # [Project 1: Natural Language Processing - Airline Customer Reviews](https://github.com/Yohannesburg129/capstone_project)